Before you get a joint loan, or any other form of joint credit, find out about some of the benefits and risks involved.

 If you take out a joint loan, you’ll both be responsible for paying back the total amount of the loan, not just your half.
 So if one partner decides not to pay, or can’t pay, the other will need to ensure the repayments are still met.

 If you have a joint current account, you may also have a joint overdraft.
-Again, it’s important to remember that if you use your joint overdraft, you’ll both be responsible for paying back all the money which is overdrawn.
+Again, it’s important to remember that if you use your joint overdraft, you’ll both be responsible for paying back all the money that's overdrawn.